evdcush/TensorFlow-wheels/env-setup-guide.md

 ### Bazel
 *Detailed steps [below](#installing-bazel)*

 Bazel is required for building tensorflow.
-Installation is straightforward, and you have a few options.
-I prefer the APT repo method; it's brainlessly easy, automatically updates, doesn't have a fat binary in `$HOME`, and does not need any path updates in shell config.
+Installation is straightforward, and you have a few options, but make sure you install Bazel `0.21` (`0.22` is not supported by tf).

 ### Latest TensorFlow source
 Clone the latest TensorFlow from the [official repo](https://github.com/tensorflow/tensorflow/) (either selecting the release branch you would like, or simply cloning the entire repo).